 During the early 90’s he toured the US with the acclaimed smooth jazz guitar group Acoustic Alchemy.
-Since then he has performed with many top American and UK jazz artists such as Art Farmer, Jim Hall, Stan Tracey, John Dankworth, Fred Hersch, Jim Mullen, Bobby Wellins…
+Since then he has performed with many top American and UK jazz artists such as Art Farmer, Jim Hall, Stan Tracey, Steve Grossman, John Dankworth, Fred Hersch, Jim Mullen, Bobby Wellins…

-Tristan has toured with most of the leading UK jazz vocalists including Stacey Kent, Anita Wardell, Jackie Hicks, Tina May, Norma Winstone and Claire Martin and has appeared three times at Ronnie Scott’s with Californian vocalist Jackie Ryan and at the pizza Express and Istanbul JC’s with US grammy nominee Karyn Allison.
+Tristan has toured with most of the leading UK jazz vocalists including Stacey Kent, Anita Wardell, Jackie Hicks, Tina May, Norma Winstone and Claire Martin and has appeared at Ronnie Scott’s with US vocalists Jackie Ryan, Judy Niemack and Karyn Allison.

 He is currently touring with the Jim Mullen organ trio, Josh Kemp “Love Supreme” project and Mick Foster’s quartet.
 He has previously been a drum tutor at the LCCM London, Drumtech, Trinity Laban and Musician’s Institute London.
-He is director of Loire Music summer schools and courses.
+He is director of Loire Music Ltd (summer schools and courses)